 - Allergy tablets to be dissolved under the tongue.
 At present only grass and ragweed available (others may follow).

-- Allergy drops used under the tongue in a similar fashion but can be customized to reflect the patient’s allergies.
+- Sublingual immunotherapy drops (allergy drops used under the tongue) in a similar fashion but can be customized to reflect the patient’s allergies.

 - Side effects include itching of the mouth.
 Generalized allergic reaction (anaphylaxis) is rare.